US slams Taliban for women's NGO jobs ban in Afghanistan | Education

 The Taliban takeover last year sent Afghanistan's economy into a tailspin and transformed the country, driving millions into poverty and hunger.
 Foreign aid stopped almost overnight.
 Sanctions on Taliban rulers, a halt on bank transfers and frozen billions in Afghanistan's currency reserves have already restricted access to global institutions and the outside money that supported the country's aid-dependent economy before the withdrawal of U.S. and NATO forces.

-"Women are central to humanitarian operations around the world,'' Blinken said Saturday. ''This decision could be devastating for the Afghan people."
+"Women are central to humanitarian operations around the world,'' U.S. Secretary of State Antony Blinken said Saturday. ''This decision could be devastating for the Afghan people."
 The NGO order came in a letter from Economy Minister Qari Din Mohammed Hanif.
 It said any organization found not complying with the order will have their operating license revoked in Afghanistan.
 It is the latest blow to female rights and freedoms since the Taliban seized power last year and follows sweeping restrictions on education, employment, clothing and travel.

+The flurry of edicts from the all-male and religiously driven Taliban government are reminiscent of their rule in the late 1990s, when they banned women from education and public spaces and outlawed music, television and many sports.

-The Economy Ministry's edict comes days after the Taliban banned female students from attending universities across the country, triggering backlash overseas and demonstrations in major Afghan cities.
+The Economy Ministry's order comes days after the Taliban banned female students from attending universities across the country, triggering backlash overseas and demonstrations in major Afghan cities.

 At around midnight Saturday in the western city of Herat, where earlier protesters were dispersed with water cannons, people opened their windows and chanted "Allahu Akbar (God is great)" in solidarity with female students.